Rev. Fr. Leonard Goffine'sThe Church's Year

 What is meant by the last candle which is carried lighted behind the altar, and after prayers are finished, is brought back again?

 This candle signifies Christ; who on the third day came forth from the grave, by His own power, as the true light of the world, though according to His human nature He died and lay in the grave until the third day.

 Why is a noise made with clappers at the end of the Tenebrae?

 This was formerly a sign that service was over; it, also signifies the earthquake which took place at Christ's death.

 How should we attend the Church service on this day?

 The Church commemorates on this day the institution of the Most Blessed Sacrament of the Altar; we should therefore consider with a lively faith that Jesus, our divine Teacher and Saviour, is really and truly here present; we should adore Him as the Son of God, who became man to redeem us; should admire the love which determined Him to institute the Blessed Sacrament, that He might always be with us; and should thank Him for all the inestimable graces which we derive from this Sacrament.

 REMARK In the Cathedrals the holy oils which are used in Baptism, Conformation, Holy Orders, and Extreme Unction, as also in consecrating baptismal fonts and altar stones, are blessed on this day.
-Let us thank our Lord for the institution of these Sacraments at which blessed oil are used.
+Let us thank our Lard for the institution of these Sacraments at which blessed oils are used.